rznmgr630/laravel-basic-to-advance/README.md

 -   It is a tool that allows user to includes all the dependencies and libraries in our project.
 -   It is a PHP package manager.
+-   To install a package using composer `composer require millie/mollie-api-php`.

 > **Note** In laravel all the dependencies are listed in composer.json file placed in the root of the project.